This tool was rolled out in batches to users. It ought to appear for everyone now.

 ICYMI, a Brief History of Facebook’s Data Abuse

 Facebook has been caught collecting, using, and sharing data without user consent.
-They also continue to say it would be somehow unethical to limit known lies shared on their site by groups that they help target you for manipulative paid ads.
+They also continue to say it would be somehow unethical to limit known lies shared on their site by groups who pay Facebook to help target you with their lies.

 In response to getting caught, Facebook promised they’d help users take control.
 This new “Off-Facebook Activity Tool” is the result.
 Data privacy experts say it’s not perfect and it’s not comprehensive.
 For example, you should also use an app’s own settings to opt-out from offering your data to begin with.
 (See the final section for more about this topic.)